The Iron Bridge: Proposal

 In 1773, architect Thomas Farnolls Pritchard wrote to his 'iron mad' friend and local ironmaster, John Wilkinson of Broseley, to suggest building a bridge out of cast iron.
 Although he specialised in the design of chimneypieces and other items of interior decoration, and in funerary monuments, he had also previously designed both wooden and stone bridges.

 During the winter of 1773–74, local newspapers advertised a proposal to petition Parliament for leave to construct an iron bridge with a single 120 ft span.
 In 1775, a subscription raised funds of between £3,000 and £4,000 (equivalent to £ to £ in 2016), and Abraham Darby III, the grandson of Abraham Darby I and an ironmaster working at Coalbrookdale, was appointed treasurer to the project.

 In March 1776, the Benthall Bridge, Severn Act 1776 (16 Geo.
 3. c.
 17) giving authorisation to build a bridge received royal assent.
 It had been drafted by Thomas Addenbrooke, secretary of the trustees, and John Harries, a London barrister, (Note: Harries may have been related to the local Reverend Harries.) then presented to the House of Commons by Charles Baldwyn, MP for Shropshire.
 Abraham Darby III was commissioned to cast and build the bridge.
 In May 1776, the trustees withdrew Darby's commission, and instead advertised for plans for a single arch bridge to be built in "stone, brick or timber".
 No satisfactory proposal was made, and the trustees agreed to proceed with Pritchard's design, but there was continued uncertainty about the use of iron, and conditions were set on the cost and duration of the construction.
 In July 1777 the span of the bridge was decreased to 90 ft, and then increased again to 100 ft 6 in, possibly in order to accommodate a towpath.
 (Note: For a fuller description of the background of the construction of the bridge, see Cossons & Trinder 2002.)

 Construction

-Painting of the bridge by the Swedish painter Elias Martin in 1779.
-This is the only known painting during construction.
+1779 painting of the bridge by the Swedish painter Elias Martin, the only known of the bridge's construction.

 A modern-day reconstruction of how the Iron Bridge was assembled at Blists Hill Victorian Town in Telford, Shropshire.

 The site, adjacent to where a ferry had run between Madeley and Benthall, was chosen for its high approaches on each side and the relative solidity of the ground.
 The Benthall Bridge, Severn Act 1776 described how the bridge was to be built from a point in Benthall parish near the house of Samuel Barnett to a point on the opposite shore near the house of Thomas Crumpton.
 Pritchard died on 21 December 1777 in his towerhouse at Eyton on Severn, only a month after work had begun, having been ill for over a year.